brad-t/gatsby-theme-novela-demo/gatsby-theme-novela/README.md

 ## Future

-This project is early in development and we are intersted in creating a more extensible experience with even better features out of the box.
+This project is early in development and we are interested in creating an even more extensible experience, and increased out-of-box functionality, including:

-- Data sources such as Prismic, Sanity, Contentful, Netlify CMS, etc.
+- Data sources such as Prismic, Sanity, Contentful, Netlify CMS, and others
 - Built in search with Algolia or similar
 - Tags, categories, and more
 - More theme variations
-- Even more customizability
+- More customization options